luhanmonat/UniCom/README.md

 Here are the controls.

 Buttons 1-12: Send A thru L as text characters.

-Here are some examples.
+    Examples...

     Button #1 Down: /A1[cr]